Sunday, 14 May 2017

 Calne Town FC is a non-league football club from the town of Calne, which is located six miles east of Chippenham in Wiltshire.
 The football club was formed in 1886.

-The club joined the Wiltshire League as founder members in 1894 while playing home games at the recreation Ground in the centre of town before merging with another local side; Harris FC to become Calne & Harris FC.
+The club joined the Wiltshire League as founder members in 1894 while playing home games at the Recreation Ground in the centre of town before merging with another local side; Harris FC to become Calne & Harris FC.
 Harris was the name of the bacon factory whose buildings dominated the town skyline.

 Following World War Two the club emerged as Calne & Harris United FC continuing to play Wiltshire County League football.
-In the early 1960’s the club changed titles to Calne Town Fc and moved to a new Bremhill View ground, which offered scope for better facilities.
+In the early 1960’s the club changed titles to Calne Town FC and moved to a new Bremhill View ground, which offered scope for better facilities.

 In 1985-86 a new committee was formed at the club in an attempt to bring a better standard of football to Calne.
-The move succeeded was they were accepted as members of the Western League for the 1986-87 campaign.
+The move succeeded as they were accepted as members of the Western League for the 1986-87 campaign.

 Expansion work beginning in 1991 saw a new clubhouse being added to the facilities at Bremhill View.
 In 1992-93 under manager Graham Fell, the team won promotion to the Premier Division of the Western League.

 Gradually the club re-established themselves under manager Kelvin Highmore who led the side back to the Premier Division in 2004-05, before he departed for pastures new.
-Highmore was succeeded by the team of Robbie Lardner and Simon Hillier who took Calne to a fifth place finish; the highest in the clubs’ history.
+Highmore was succeeded by the team of Robbie Lardner and Simon Hillier who took Calne to a fifth-place finish; the highest in the clubs’ history.

 In May 2009 Lardner and Hillier stepped down to be replaced by the returning Highmore who was joined by Tommy Dryden.
 They lasted until the end of the 2009-10 season when Calne finished bottom of the table and were relegated once again.

-After further managerial changes several of the younger reserve team players were given an opportunity in the first eleven with their manager Simon Gardner taking over team affairs.
+After further managerial changes, several of the younger reserve team players were given an opportunity in the first eleven with their manager Simon Gardner taking over team affairs.
 Gardner later became the club chairman and appointed Neurin Jones as team manager.

 My visit